julien-nc/gpxpod/README.md

 GpxPod :

-* 🗺 can display gpx/kml/tcx/igc/fit files anywhere in your files, files shared with you, files in folders shared with you. fit files will be converted and displayed only if **GpsBabel** is found on the server system.
+* 🗺 can display gpx/kml/tcx/igc/fit files anywhere in your storage. .fit files will be converted and displayed only if **GpsBabel** is found on the server system.
 * 📏 supports metric, english and nautical measure systems
-* 🗠  draws elevation, speed or pace interactive chart
+* 📈  draws elevation, speed or pace interactive chart
-* 🖻  displays geotagged pictures found in selected directory
+* 🖼  displays geotagged pictures found in selected directory
-* 🖧  generates public links pointing to a track/folder.
+* generates public links pointing to a track/folder.
 This link can be used if the file/folder is shared by public link
-* 🗁  allows you to move selected track files
-* 🗠  can correct tracks elevations if SRTM.py (gpxelevations) is found on the server's system
+* can correct tracks elevations if SRTM.py (gpxelevations) is found on the server's system
 * ⚖  can make global comparison of multiple tracks
 * ⚖  can make visual pair comparison of divergent parts of similar tracks
-* 🀆  allows users to add personal map tile servers
-* ⚙  saves/restores user options values
-* 🖍 allows user to manually set track line colors
-* 🕑 detects browser timezone
-* 🗬  loads extra marker symbols from GpxEdit if installed
-* 🔒 works with encrypted data folder (server side encryption)
-* 🍂 proudly uses Leaflet with lots of plugins to display the map
+* proudly uses MaplibreGL and Maptiler
-* 🖴  is compatible with SQLite, MySQL and PostgreSQL databases
-* 🗁  adds possibility to view .gpx files directly from the "Files" app
+* adds possibility to view .gpx files directly from the "Files" app

 This app is tested under Nextcloud 16 with Firefox and Chromium.